testfairy/docs/docs/020_App_Distribution/200_Landing_Pages.md

 * **Landing page URL:** The URL that is automatically generated for each landing page.
 Teh last string of the url is configurable.

-* **App version:** Indicates which version of the app will be downloaded from the landing page.
+* **App version:** Indicates which version of the app will be shown.
 You can choose to always show the latest version, always show the auto-update version, or freeze on a specific version.

 * **Visability:**
   * _Open Beta (Anyone can download)_ - Landing page is visible to anybody.